hashicorp/consul-template/docs/templating-language.md

 ### `pkiCert`

 Query [Vault][vault] for a PKI certificate.
 It returns the certificate PEM encoded in a string.
-It only returns the PKI certificate, not the CA, key or any other informaion about the certificate.
+It returns the PKI Certificate, CA, and the Secret Key as the fields: `Cert`, `CA` and `Key`.

 **Special Note**: This function uses the template file destination as a cache for the certificate to prevent Consul-Template from re-fetching it on reload or